Skip Navigation

 Cost: free to OU students

-Camp Completion is a 3-day writing camp for graduate students in the final stages of their dissertation writing process.
+Camp Completion is a 3-day writing camp.
+It is geared for graduate students in the final stages (last 1-3 semesters) of their dissertation writing process, although graduate students at other stages of the writing process are welcome.
 This camp includes dedicated writing time, opportunities for feedback, and presentations on revision, goal-setting, and meeting important grad school deadlines.

 Registration required.